- helping (n.)

 - henotheism (n.)

-- "devotion to a single god without asserting that he or she is the only god," 1860, from Greek henos, neuter of heis "one" (from PIE *sem- (1) "one, as one;" see same) + theism.
+- "devotion to a single god without asserting that he or she is the only god," 1860, from Greek henos (neuter of heis "one;" from PIE root *sem- (1) "one; as one, together with") + -theism.
 Coined by (Friedrich) Max Müller (1823-1900), professor of comparative philology at Oxford.
 Supposedly a characteristic of the oldest Hindu religion; or a system between monotheism and polytheism.
 Related: Henotheist; henotheistic.